jonshiach/graphics-book/_sources/_pages/05_transformations.md

     0 & 0 & 0 & 1
 \end{pmatrix}.$$

-Enter the following code into the main program after we defined the `translation` matrix (note that transposing the scaling matrix does not change the matrix).
+Enter the following code into the main program after we defined the `translation` matrix.

 ```cpp
 // Define the scaling matrix